devplayer0/fyp/presentation/slides.md

 Note:

-A comparison of the most important aspects of each emulator / simulator (from this project's perspective).
+A comparison of the most important aspects of each emulator / simulator looked at for this project, along with real hardware.

 Both xPack QEMU and Unicorn are based on QEMU and are therefore quite similar.
 Since QEMU is designed to be a high-performance emulator for cross-platform execution of programs, it has poor accuracy.
-Since QEMU xPack emulates specific Cortex-M4 hardware (and even specific STM32F4xx hardware), it has quite good compatibility (minus floating point hardware).
+Since xPack QEMU emulates specific Cortex-M4 hardware (and even specific STM32F4xx hardware), it has quite good compatibility (minus floating point hardware).

 QEMU is not designed with extensibility in mind (and has a quite nasty codebase).
 Plain QEMU (i.e. xPack) has little to no opportunities for instrumentation.
-Unicorn provides a clean API for per-instruction instrumentation, but individual CPU cycles are a non-starter.
+Unicorn provides a clean API for per-instruction instrumentation, but anything close to cycle-accuracy isn't possible.

 Both QEMU-based options are easy to use, with QEMU in general being well-supported, xPack QEMU being already proven for Intro to Computing and Unicorn being widely used in infosec tooling.

-gem5 comes with a number of asterisks, mainly due to its modularity. gem5 has successfully modelled very complex cores, but is not set up for Cortex-M* cores out of the box (so work is needed to improve accuracy from "good" to "excellent").
+gem5 (as a simulator designed for architecture research) comes with a number of asterisks, mainly due to its modularity. gem5 has successfully modelled very complex cores, but is not set up for Cortex-M* cores out of the box (so work is needed to improve accuracy from "good" to "excellent", along with compatibility).
 Due to its focus on accuracy, gem5 is very slow.

+gem5
-Again due to not supporting Cortex-M* out of the box, compatibility with code designed for Cortex-M* MCU's is poor (especially for peripherals), but can be improved. gem5 provides many opportunities to instrument code and gather statistics (since this is essentially what it was designed for).
+provides many opportunities to instrument code and gather statistics (since this is essentially what it was designed for).
 Finally, it has a significant learning curve over the other options (with poor documentation and much less general